Thophile/Eden/README.md

-# Colony
+# Eden

-Colony aim to be a scientificly accurate ants simulation game.
+Eden aim to be a scientificly accurate ants simulation game.

 Work in progress.